DBinaghi/plugin-EmailUsers/README.md

-# plugin-EmailUsers
+# Email Users

+## Description

-Omeka Classic plugin, allows to contact users via e-mail
+Plugin for Omeka Classic.
+Once installed and active, allows to contact site's users via e-mail.

+Settings allow to add a prefix to Subject (e.g.: the site's name), and a header and footer to the Text; it's also possible to force text only use for Text.

+## Installation
+Uncompress files and rename plugin folder "EmailUsers".

+Then install it like any other Omeka plugin.

+## Licence
+MIT Licence, please credit [Daniele Binaghi](https://github.com/DBinaghi).